 1) First of all, you need to have all your ingredients prepped and ready to go.
 Once you start, there’s no way you’ll have the time to do last-minute chopping.

 2) Second of all, you can always ever make one portion at a time.
-Don’t even try to make two portions of pad thai at once – it will most definitely be doomed to failure.
-You see, the secret to pad thai is frying your noodles on a super high heat – quickly!
-If you add too many ingredients, the temperature will drop, and your pad thai become a lame version of what it could be.
-If you want to make pad thai for more people, make a big batch of sauce, and always only add about 6 tablespoons of sauce per portion.
+Don’t even try to make multiple portions of pad Thai at once – it will most definitely be doomed to failure.
+You see, the secret to pad Thai is frying your noodles on a super high heat – quickly!
+If you add too many ingredients, the temperature will drop, and your pad Thai become a lame version of what it could be.
+If you want to make pad Thai for more people, make a big batch of sauce, and always only add about 6 tablespoons of sauce per portion.
 Fry the portions in batches, wiping clean your wok in between (if it stays full of sticky, burnt bits, you may need to rinse the wok).

 3) Which leads me to my third point: for it to work, your wok needs to be as hot as can be – at smoking point.
 This is best achieved on a gas hob, or, if you must, on induction (but I doubt it will properly work).
 Good luck trying it on an electric hob – I have no idea if it will work, do let me know if you try.
 So, get your wok smoking and then constantly stir your noodles, and let them develop a slightly smoky flavour– down to something funnily called the wok’s breath (it’s so hot it lightly chars the content).